Shipping African Trophies

 Before the trophies are shipped from Africa, make sure you or your customs agent have received copies of all the export documentation, including the CITES export permit if applicable.
 The taxidermist will need a copy of your CITES Import Permit, if applicable.
 Keep the original CITES Import Permit to show USF&W when the shipment arrives.

-• Fill out an Import Declaration for Wildlife (Form 3-177) at the time of importation.
+- Fill out an Import Declaration for Wildlife (Form 3-177) at the time of importation.
 This is not the same form as the normal customs declaration.
-You or your customs agent can obtain the information required for this form (eg correct scientific species name) from the documentation, which will accompany the shipment.
+You or your customs agent can obtain the information required for this form (for example, correct scientific species name) from the documentation, which will accompany the shipment.

 Shipping Of African Curios